starfortai/starfortai.github.io/README.md

 # Starfort

-An AI-driven education tech platform, focusing on social emotional learning and social sciences for primary school students.
+An AI-driven edtech platform built for primary school students, focusing on social understanding, social emotional learning, social skills traing, social sciences, et al

-Starfort = agents + games + stories + journals
+Starfort = interactive stories + AI characters

 ## Agents

-AI learning partners for children, and AI NPCs in the games
+the AI tutor and learning partner for kids, and AI NPCs in the stories

-## Games

-our 3D educational games with AI-powered NPCs

 ## Stories

-online story books created by our educational experts or the parents
+online interactive stories with AI-powered NPCs, created by our educational experts or the parents

-## Journals

-voice journals kept by the kids